 We keep a record of prejudice-related incidents and, if requested, provide a report to the local authority about the numbers, types and seriousness of prejudice-related incidents at our school and how they are dealt with.
 Bullying and prejudice- based incident reporting form.

-(See Race Policy, Behaviour Policy, Anti- Bullying Policy Care and Control Policy, Safeguarding/Child Protection Policy)
+(See Behaviour Policy, Anti- Bullying Policy, Behaviour Support and Physical Intervention Policy, Safeguarding/Child Protection Policy, Supporting Trans Students)

 Roles and responsibilities